huiqinli/DAT505-GitHub/session4/ArrayMesh - develop/README.md

 ```

-This code creates a scene, a camera, lights, geometries, and it shows how colourful geometries change in size.
-Orders are given for each geometry to rotate, it adds the geometries to the scene.
+This code creates a scene, a camera, lights, geometries, and it shows how geometries change in size and color.
+Orders are given for each geometry to rotate.it adds the geometries to the scene.
 It then creates a WebGL renderer for the scene and camera, and it adds that viewport to the document.body element.
 Finally, it renders the geometries within the scene for the camera.

 ```javascript